wagtail/wagtail/docs/topics/snippets.rst

 Binding Pages to Snippets
 -------------------------

 In the above example, the list of adverts is a fixed list that is displayed via the custom template tag independent of any other content on the page.
 This might be what you want for a common panel in a sidebar, but, in another scenario, you might wish to display just one specific instance of a snippet on a particular page.
-This can be accomplished by defining a foreign key to the snippet model within your page model and adding a ``SnippetChooserPanel`` to the page's ``content_panels`` list.
+This can be accomplished by defining a foreign key to the snippet model within your page model and adding a ``FieldPanel`` to the page's ``content_panels`` list.
 For example, if you wanted to display a specific advert on a  ``BookPage`` instance:

 .. code-block:: python

-  from wagtail.snippets.edit_handlers import SnippetChooserPanel
   # ...
   class BookPage(Page):
       advert = models.ForeignKey(